michaelfeil/infinity/README.md

 ### CLAP models

-CLAP models are able to encode audio and text at the same time.
+CLAP models can encode audio and text at the same time.

 ```python
 import asyncio